-7.3.6 Policy CS9: Management of Roads
+6.3.6 Policy CS9: Management of Roads

-The delivery of the north-eastern relief road has been predicted as having some uncertain and negative effects as it would require development of greenfield land and may result in increased traffic levels resulting from induced traffic.
+The delivery of the Hemel Hempstead north-east relief road has been predicted as having some uncertain and negative effects as it would require development of some greenfield land.
+It may however help alleviate congestion within the Maylands Business Park, by providing an improved route for HGVs crossing the town.
 However other elements of the policy have been assessed as having positive effects, particularly in relation to the safe movement of all road users which should encourage take-up of walking and cycling with associated health benefits.
 Directing all new development to the appropriate category of road should help to reduce adverse effects of traffic on local communities.

-7.3.7 Policies: CS10 Quality of Settlement Design; CS11 Quality of Neighbourhood Design; CS12 Quality of Site Design; CS13 Quality of the Public Realm
+6.3.7 Policies: CS10 Quality of Settlement Design; CS11 Quality of Neighbourhood Design; CS12 Quality of Site Design; CS13 Quality of the Public Realm